 A business can use benchmarking to measure numerous areas of their operations against internal and external standards.
-There are three primary types of benchmarking:
+The three primary types of benchmarking are explained below.

 Internal benchmarking is all about improving your business by comparing it to historical data.
 Whether you’re comparing organizational departments or different branch locations, you can use internal benchmarking to uncover the best, most efficient practices and share them across the company.